XorgX304/unix_daemon/docs/README.rst

   Arguments
     | If argument 1 'nochdir' is False, the process changes the calling process's current working directory to the root directory ("/");
-    | Otherwise, the current working directory is left unchanged.
+    | otherwise, the current working directory is left unchanged.
     | The default value of the nochdir is False.

-    | If argument 2 'noclose' is False, this function close file descriptor 0, 1 and 2, and then reopen /dev/null for file descriptor 0, 1 and 2.
+    | If argument 2 'noclose' is False, this function redirects stdin, stdout and stderr to /dev/null;
-    | /dev/null is opened even if some of the file descriptors are closed before called this function.
-    | If the value is True, file descriptor 0, 1, and 2 are left.
+    | otherwise, leaves them.
     | The default value is False.